 Relationship Counseling - What To Expect

-Relationship counseling and therapy includes marriage counseling, couples and family counseling and more.
+Relationship counseling and therapy includes marriage counseling, couples and LGBTQ counseling and more.
 People often have questions for me about couples counseling and therapy, and I hope this gives you an idea of what is involved in getting started.

 Please click on the links below to view the FAQ answers

 My specialties include helping couples heal after infidelity, diffusing physiological arousal (flooding), and managing gridlocked issues.
 I provide pre-marital counseling and help happy couples to enhance their communication and connection.
 For more information about the methods I use, please take a look at Gottman Therapy FAQ

 .
 I also work with individuals and have training in EMDR

 After we’ve scheduled our first appointment, please check your email boxes for an assessment invitation from The Gottman Institute.
 Once you’ve both completed Relationship Checkups on the secured online site, the Institute will forward these to me.
 There is a small cost per couple for this.
 I would like to have your assessments no later than a day before our second session so that I can score them and develop feedback for you then.
 A thorough assessment of--and feedback to you about--your relationship dynamics and issues will be provided.
 I believe that it is important to identify whether or not I can be helpful to you prior to beginning couples counseling, based on my assessment and research findings that predict whether or not counseling will be helpful to a distressed couple.

 How can I prepare for counseling ahead of time?

 Once couples counseling is agreed upon, your relationship is my client, and I provide everything possible to strengthen your connection.
 While you and your partner work together, I provide:

 - antidotes to contempt, criticism, stonewalling and defensiveness

 - research-based interventions that stave off divorce or breakup